Blog

 Cons:

-Django is a Python-based open-source framework to design web applications created in 2003.
+Django is a Python-based open-source framework for designing web applications created in 2003.
 With its batteries-included approach, Django is a full-stack web framework that makes applications ready to use.

 Create effective web applications more quickly using less code.